-The leader on the Slovak television market, Markiza-Slovakia, finally finished a year with profits in 2015 followed by another one in 2016 after it had drowned for several years in red ink.
-A big driver behind the return to profitability was the increase in carriage fees (on television distributors) and subscription fees.
+After it drowned for several years in red ink, the leader on the Slovak television market, Markiza-Slovakia, finally finished a year with profits in 2015 followed by two more years.
+A big driver behind the return to profitability was the increase in advertising.
+The amount of funding from carriage fees (on television distributors) has also contributed to growth.